You can get help to pay for childcare if it is provided by a:

 You can only get help to pay for care that is outside school hours, for example after school clubs or breakfast clubs.
 You cannot get help to pay for:

 your child’s compulsory education

 private lessons during school time (for example, private music lessons during school hours).

 Childcare provided by relatives

 If you live in England or Scotland

 You can only get help to pay for childcare provided by a relative (for example a grandparent) if they are a registered childminder and care for your child outside your home.

 You cannot get help for childcare provided by your partner or paid for by the free early education and childcare scheme.
 If you live in England and get 30 hours free childcare, you can pay the childcare provider using Universal Credit, tax credits or childcare vouchers.

-Childcare provided by a foster carer in England only counts if they are registered as a childcare provider.
+Childcare provided by a foster carer in England only counts if they are registered as a childcare provider (external link).